aaronjones111/prebellico/README.md

 Obtaining information about the network in a stealthy manner can be difficult within a mature environment.
 Even during overt engagements, obtaining the information you need within a limited time window can be difficult.
 There are engagement delays, there are poor descriptions, there are poor assumptions, there are simulated or test environments.

-These things can easily lead to unrealistic scope reductions (intentional or unintentional) and assumptions a real-world attacker would not be subject to.
+These things can easily lead to unrealistic scope reductions and assumptions (intentional or unintentional) a real-world attacker would not be subject to.
+What you believe, what you expect, invariably affect what you do and where you look.

 ## Who this is for
 Prebellico is great for red teams, blue teams, penetration testers, auditors, defenders and hunters alike; anyone who wants to know more about the network they're in.
 It is a 100% passive network reconnaissance tool designed to challenge assumptions made about the target environment that may have arisen around the intent of the engagement.

 Prebellico fingerprints the environment without touching it, gathering information about the target environment prior to, and during, an engagement without transmission, including what is called reverse port scanning.